 Arcade Cabinet: Marion L. Brittain Postdoctoral Fellows, Dr. Josh Hussey and Dr. J. Stephen Addcox built a custom arcade cabinet for retroTECH, to support academic research and course-integrated projects related to the history and user experience of arcade games.

-Digital Archiving Workstation: this modern workstation will include hardware and software to support recovery, access, and preservation of personal or academic born-digital materials, and will enable users of the Lab to conduct digital archiving activities for research or for donation to the Georgia Tech Archives.
+Digital Archiving Workstation: this modern workstation on wheels will include hardware and software to support recovery, access, and preservation of personal or academic born-digital materials, and will enable users of the Lab to conduct digital archiving activities for research or for donation to the Georgia Tech Archives.